PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 32.30</td>
 </tr>
 </tbody>
   <caption><p style="font-family: 'Times New Roman', Times, serif;"><b>Table 2:</b> The performance of OmniSafe off-policy algorithms, encompassing both reward and cost, was assessed within the Safety-Gymnasium environments.
 During experimentation, it was observed that off-policy algorithms did not violate safety constraints in SafetyHumanoidVeloicty-v1.
-This observation suggests that the agent may not have fully learned to run within 1e6 steps; consequently, the 3e6 results were utilized in off-policy SafetyHumanoidVeloicty-v1.
+This observation suggests that the agent may not have fully learned to run within 1e6 steps; Consequently, the 3e6 results were utilized in off-policy SafetyHumanoidVeloicty-v1.
 With this exception in consideration, all off-policy algorithms were evaluated after 1e6 training steps.</p></caption>
 </table>